cronin101/RubiCL/README.md

 Hadope::Logger
-  is a singleton if accessed using ::get
+  is a singleton if accessed using ::get can be set to loud mode can be set to quiet mode

 Hadope::Map
   can be created with no statements can be created with a single statement can be created with multiple statements
+  #fuse!
+    should create a pipelining variable when one is needed should not create a pipelining variable when one is not needed

 Hadope::Task
   is abstract